lsst-dm/dm_dev_guide/docs/package_docs.rst

 LICENSE
 -------

-A ``LICENSE`` file in the repository's root is the canonical description of LSST's code licensing.
+A :file:`LICENSE` file in the repository's root is the canonical description of LSST's code licensing.

 We use the GPLv3 license and a copy of it can be obtained from https://www.gnu.org/licenses/gpl.txt.